 Most drivers adapt within a day or two.
 The expressway system is the easiest place to start since there are no opposing lanes or complex intersections.

 One practical note: if you purchase a Porsche locally, it will be right-hand drive.
-Importing a left-hand drive Porsche is technically possible but creates visibility issues when overtaking on Thai roads.
+New Porsches from the official importer AAS are all RHD.
+Importing a left-hand drive Porsche is technically possible but creates visibility issues on Thai roads, covered in the section below.

 Fuel and Octane